How do you follow up making the most successful surf movie of all time? You turn your cameras inland and make a movie about motorcycles, of course!

 The last scene of On Any Sunday brings it all home as Mert, Malcolm, and Steve all stars in their own right have a blast on their motorcycles in sand dunes by the beach- just three friends at the end of the weekend having fun, joking together and then riding off into the sunset.

-*You can purchase On Any Sunday at Bruce Brown Films website or find it on several streaming services.
+*You can purchase On Any Sunday at Bruce Brown Films website or find it free on several streaming services.